 Early Career Award

-The Society for the Neurobiology of Language is pleased to announce a new Early Career Award (ECA) to honor researchers whose high quality of scientific work and academic citizenship exemplify the ideals of the Society.
-Two ECAs will be awarded each year at the annual meeting, having been selected from among nominations put forward by membership.
+The SNL Early Career Award (ECA) was established to honor researchers whose high quality of scientific work and academic citizenship exemplify the ideals of the Society.
+Two ECAs will be awarded each year at the annual meeting.
+Recipients will be selected from among nominations put forward by membership.

 Nominations must be made by a current SNL member, and will be reviewed by an Award Committee consisting of SNL members.
 Self-nominations are welcome.
 Members of the Award Committee and of the current SNL Board cannot serve as nominators.

 The Award Committee will announce the winners approximately one month following the nomination deadline.
 The prizes will be presented at the annual SNL meeting, and will include an honorarium of $1000 for each recipient, generously provided by Brain and Language.
 The awardees will be invited to give presentations of their work at the annual meeting.